angulardart/site-angulardart/src/angular/guide/attribute-directives.md

   It is easy to forget!
   Open the console in the browser tools and look for an error like this:

-  <code-example format="nocode">EXCEPTION: Template parse errors:
+    EXCEPTION: Template parse errors:
-  Can't bind to 'myHighlight' since it isn't a known property of 'p'.</code-example>
+    Can't bind to 'myHighlight' since it isn't a known property of 'p'.

   Angular detects that you're trying to bind to *something* but it can't find this directive.